Rodney J. (Rod) Olsson

 • Grenada

-• Enlisted Basic submarine School, Missile Technician School, Polaris Electronics “A” & “C” Schools.
+• Enlisted Basic Submarine School, Missile Technician School, Polaris Missile “A” School and Poseidon Missile “C” School.

-Rodney attended Gogebic Community College, Ironwood, Michigan, graduating with an associate’s degree in business administration.
-In 1971, he attended and graduated in 1973 from Northland College, Ashland, WI with a BA in Business Administration.
+Rodney attended Gogebic Community College, Ironwood, Michigan, graduated with an associate’s degree in business administration.
+In 1971, he attended and graduated in 1973 from Northland College in Ashland, Wisconsin with a BA in Business Administration.

-In 1981 Rodney completed his last patrol with the Lafayette before the submarine went into the shipyard at Newport News, VA.
-He was the RPPO (Repair Parts Petty Officer), ordering replacement parts for the missile division while the submarine readied for refueling of nuclear material
+In 1981, Rodney completed his last patrol with the Lafayette before the submarine went into the shipyard at Newport News, VA.
+He was the RPPO (Repair Parts Petty Officer), ordering replacement parts for the missile division while the submarine readied for refueling of nuclear materials.

-Along with Holger, and during Rodney’s last years of work, the two brothers looked after and were caregivers for their mother Mary, even after bypass surgery the day after her 102nd birthday.
-She did well until Halloween night 2015.
-Flu Shots were not yet available for that year; she caught the flu and passed away on November 10, 2015.
+Rodney and his brother Holger looked after and were caregivers for their mother, Mary, during Rodney’s last years of work.
+They took care of her following bypass surgery the day after her 102nd birthday, and she did well until Halloween night 2015.
+Flu shots were not yet available for that year; she caught the flu, and passed away on November 10, 2015.

-The two brothers kept busy on their property and Holger did well until 2023 when he had back problems and ailments from neuropathy and hearing.
-He suffered from Alzheimer’s dementia starting in late 2023.
-Rodney then became Holger’s fulltime caregiver, being at his bedside when he passed away on August 11, 2024.
-Rodney survives his two brothers, Norton O. Olsson and Holger A. Olsson, and his parents Axel R. Olsson and Mary Olsson.
-Other surviving nieces and nephews include Glenn, Randall, Penny Pamela and sister-in-law Vyrl Olsson.
+The two brothers kept busy on their property, and Holger did well until 2023, when he had back problems and ailments from neuropathy and hearing.
+He suffered from Alzheimer’s dementia starting late in 2023.
+Rodney, then became Holger’s fulltime caregiver, being at his side when he passed away August 11, 2024.
+Rodney survives his two brothers Norton O. Olsson and Holger A. Olsson, his parents Axel R. Olsson and Mary Olsson who preceded him in death.
+Other surviving relatives include nieces and nephews Glenn, Randall, Penny, Pamela and sister-in-law Vyrl Olsson, plus cousins in both the US and Sweden.